NoroffFEU/development-platforms/mysql-case-study.md

 #### ACID Compliant

-- Supports ANSI/ISO SQL standard
-- Developed in C and C++ and is postable across a variety of platforms.
-- Fast stable and scalable
-- stored procedures
-- triggers
-- cursors
-- updated views
-- query cache
-- subselects

 - ACID compliance
   - Atomicity - all or nothing.
   - Consitency - transactions are valid to rules of the db.
   - Isolation - Results of transactions are as if they are done end to end.
   - Durability - Once a transaction is committed, it remains so. - non ACID complient databases potentially trade integrity for speed.

-- Editions

-  MySQL community edition

-  - open source GPL, free to use
-  - community support only

-  MySQL standard edition (annual subscription of about 2000 usd / year per server )

-  - 24/7 support from oracle.
-  - mostly the same as community edition but with support.

-  MySQL enterprise edition (5000 usd / year per server)

-  - cluster routing and partitioning features
-  - tools for security, backups and monitoring
-  - thread pooling for performance increase during large loads

-  MySQL cluster CGE (10.000 usd / year per server)

-  - designed for linear scalability
-  - higly available, high volume

 ## Strengths